 - Presence of gallstones.
 They are nothing else, but the end result of super-concentrated bile, which never made it to the intestines.

 - Thick blood and excessive clotting.
 Vitamin E is a natural blood thinner.
 Vitamin E requires bile for absorption.
-Check your bile production if you have tendency to clots.

-Common causes of bile problems:
+Common causes of low bile:

-1. Lack of nutrients necessary for bile production;
+- Lack of nutrients necessary for bile production;

-2. Lack of specific dietary fibres, which are necessary for bile removal;
+- Lack of specific dietary fibres, which are necessary for bile removal;